brentwalther/brentwalther.github.io/_posts/2020-08-08-personal-finance-automation-with-ledger.md

 ### `master.accounts`

-My master accounts file is just a list of all accounts in the ledger precedded with 'account'. `ledger-cli` supports some fancy virtual account and commodity stuff but I don't use any of it at the moment.
-To get an idea of what accounts I use, see the list [here](/personal-finance-with-gnucash#setup).
+My master accounts file is just a list of all accounts in the ledger preceeded with `account ` (e.g. `account Assets:Bank:Ally Checking`). `ledger-cli` supports some fancy virtual account and commodity stuff but I don't use any of it at the moment.

+I've got an example list of accounts [here](/personal-finance-with-gnucash#setup).

 ### `expenses.csv`